ItaiAxelrad/remote-sensing/posts/3d-terrain-mapping.md

 ![layers](/images/layers.png)

-We see this mix of layers including a psychedelic blue-green RGB landscape because in `terrain-rgb` tiles, the RGB values to provide additional precision to the elevation information.
+We see this mix of layers including a psychedelic blue-green RGB landscape because in `terrain-rgb` tiles, the RGB values provide additional precision to the elevation information.
 We’ll decode this in the next section.

 ## Converting RGB tiles to DEM tiles